Buttertoastt/Individul_proj/README.md

 and a number of other features found in the console folder.
 For those who are more adventurous could partake in a quiz that will be more competitive in part 2.

 ## Getting Started
+1. Pull repository or just the chatbotswing directory in main branch.
+2. If you're on Intellij, create a new maven project.
+3. Copy and paste src from repository to project src folder, copy and paste pom.xml from repository to project pom.xml.

 ### Dependencies